« View All Posts

 As an insulation contractor, we get asked tons of questions about foam insulation for existing homes, including the foam insulation installation process, cost, safety, and worst-case scenarios.

-RetroFoam of Michigan has been installing existing home insulation across the lower peninsula since 2002.
+RetroFoam of Michigan has been installing existing home insulation across the Lower Peninsula since 2002.
 We are licensed, insured, and don’t subcontract the job out.
 All of our crews are trained by our foam manufacturers -- because foam insulation is all we do.

 Top FAQ About Foam Insulation for Existing Homes